Sun-Lab-NBB/ataraxis-transport-layer-mc/README.md

 #### Key Methods

 ##### Sending Data
-When sending data, there are two key methods: `WriteData()` and `SendData()`.
+There are two key methods associated with sending data to the PC:
-- The `WriteData()` method writes the input object as bytes into the `_transmission_buffer` payload region starting at the specified `start_index`.
+- The `WriteData()` method serializes the input object into bytes and writes the resultant byte sequence into the `_transmission_buffer` payload region starting at the specified `start_index`.
-- The `SendData()` method encodes the payload using COBS, calculates a CRC checksum, and transmits the contents of the transmission buffer as a serialized packet.
-To ensure correct data is sent, you must first populate the `_transmission_buffer` using `WriteData()`.
-Otherwise, `SendData()` will transmit whatever data is currently stored in the buffer.
+- The `SendData()` method encodes the payload into a packet using COBS, calculates the CRC checksum for the encoded packet, and transmits the packet and the CRC checksum to PC.
+The method requires that at least one byte of data is written to the staging buffer via the WriteData() method before it can be sent to the PC.

+The example below showcases the sequence of steps necessary to send the data to the PC and assumes TransportLayer 'tl_class' was initialized following the steps in the [Quickstart](#quickstart) example:
 ```
-// Generates the test array to be packaged and 'sent'
+// Generates the test array to simulate the payload.
 uint8_t test_array[10] = {1, 2, 3, 0, 0, 6, 0, 8, 0, 0};

-// Writes the package into the _transmission_buffer
+// Writes the data into the _transmission_buffer.
-protocol.WriteData(test_array, 0);
+tl_class.WriteData(test_array, 0);

 // Sends the payload to the Stream buffer.
-If all steps of this process succeed, the method returns 'true'.
+If all steps of this process succeed, the method returns 'true' and the data
+// is handed off to the
-bool sent_status = protocol.SendData();
+bool sent_status = tl_class.SendData();
 ```

 #### Receiving Data
-When receiving data, there are three key methods:
+There are three key methods associated with receiving data from the PC:
-- `Available()` checks if the reception buffer has enough bytes to justify reading.
-Returns True if there are bytes to be read from the transmission interface reception buffer, and False otherwise.
+- The `Available()` method checks if the serial interface has received enough bytes to justify parsing the data.
+If this method returns False, calling ReceiveData() will likely fail.
-- `ReceiveData()` reads the incoming packet verifies it with CRC, and decodes it using COBS.
-If the packet was successfully received and unpacked, this method returns True, and returns False otherwise.
+- The `ReceiveData()` method reads the encoded packet from the byte-stream stored in Serial interface buffer, verifies its integrity with CRC, and decodes the payload from the packet using COBS.
+If the packet was successfully received and unpacked, this method returns True.
-- `ReadData()` extracts the payload from the _reception_buffer.
-Reads the `requested_bytes` number of bytes from the `_reception_buffer` payload region starting at the `start_index` into the provided object.
+- The `ReadData()` method overwrites the memory (data) of the input object with the data extracted from the received payload.
+To do so, the method reads the number of bytes necessary to 'fill' the object with data from the payload, starting at the `start_index`.
+Following this procedure, the object will have new value(s) that match the read data.

+The example below showcases the sequence of steps necessary to receive data from the PC and assumes TransportLayer 'tl_class' was initialized following the steps in the [Quickstart](#quickstart) example:
 ```
+// Packages and sends the contents of the transmission buffer that were written above to the PC.
+tl_class.SendData();  //

-if (tl_class.Available()) {
+if (tl_class.Available())
+{
     tl_class.ReceiveData();
 }
 uint16_t value    = 44321;
 uint8_t array[10] = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10};

 struct MyStruct
 {
         uint8_t a  = 60;
         uint16_t b = 12345;
         uint32_t c = 1234567890;
 } test_structure;

 // Overwrites the test objects with the data stored inside the buffer
-uint16_t next_index = tl_class.ReadData(value);
+uint16_t next_index = tl_class.ReadData(value);  // ReadData defaults to start_index 0 if it is not provided
 uint16_t next_index = tl_class.ReadData(array, next_index);
 uint16_t next_index = tl_class.ReadData(test_structure, next_index);
 ```